By Jeff Lynch

 Once you decide upon your carry pistol of choice, your next major decision is which holster (and magazine carrier) to carry it in.
 This is where you can spend a small fortune in trying to find the “perfect” concealed carry holster to fit both your weapon and yourself.
 Most of us that have carried for years have a secret collection of holsters stashed away somewhere in the hope that our wives will never find them.

-This goes double for you gals out there too.
-If you plan to carry concealed those sexy, low riding, hip-hugger jeans with no belt is just not going to work.
-It’s darn tough to hide even a small firearm if your skin-tight blue jeans are halfway down to your hips ladies.
+This goes double for women.
+If you plan to carry concealed, those sexy, low riding, hip-hugger jeans with no belt just will not work.
+It’s darn tough to hide even a small firearm if your skin-tight blue jeans are halfway down your hips, ladies.

-A word to the wise about those cool new “tactical” pants and shorts.
-Leave them for range time guys.
-Nothing says “newbie shooter” more than a pair of coyote brown tactical pants walking around a Walmart.
-Good quality, waist-high blue jeans are a much better choice for any CHL holder.
-You “fit in” almost anywhere in the US wearing blue jeans these days and no one even notices.
+A word to the wise about “tactical” pants and shorts.
+Leave them for range time.
+Nothing says “newbie shooter” or “mall ninja” more than a pair of coyote brown tactical pants walking around Walmart.
+Good quality, waist-high blue jeans are a much better “grey man” choice for any CHL holder.
+You’ll fit in almost anywhere.

 Practice Makes Perfect